greenifydevelopers/wikiwikiwaaa/README.md

 * Settings via the webinterface
 * Python2 & 3 compatibility.

-## Setup
-You can install wiki using:

-	pip install wiki2

-Afterwards you can create or change into your content directory and create a `config.py` file in it, that contains at least the following:

-	# encoding: <your encoding (probably utf-8)
-	SECRET_KEY='a unique and long key'
-	TITLE='Wiki' # Title Optional

-## Usage
-Afterwards you can just run `wiki web` in your content directory to start the server.

 ## Development
 If you plan on helping with the development of this project you can clone the repository, open the newly created directory in a terminal and run `pip install -e .`, after which both the tests and the wiki cli will be available to you.